Local volumes, equisingularity, and generalized smoothability: Deficient conormal singularities and generalized smoothability

-\begin{definition} We say $Z$ is {\it deficient conormal} (dc) at $z_0 \in Z$ if We say $Z$ is dc if $Z$ is dc at each of its points. \end{definition}
+\begin{definition} We say $Z$ is {\it deficient conormal} (dc) at $z_0 \in Z$ if Alternatively, $Z$ is dc at $z_0$ if $(Z,z_0)$ has no polar curve (see the proof of Prp.\ \ref{plr} below).
+We say $Z$ is dc if $Z$ is dc at each of its points. \end{definition}

-\begin{example} \rm{If $z_0$ is a smooth point of $Z$ with $Z$ equidimensional and $\dim Z \geq 2$, then $Z$ is dc at $z_0$.
-If $Z$ is local complete intersection and dc at $z_0$, then by Lem.\ 5.7 in \cite{GaM} $Z$ is smooth at $z_0$.
+\begin{example} \rm{If $Z$ is smooth at $z_0$ with $\dim (Z,z_0) \geq 2$, then $Z$ is dc at $z_0$.
+If $(Z,z_0)$ is a local complete intersection that is dc at $z_0$ and smooth elsewhere, then by Lem.\ 5.7 in \cite{GaM} $Z$ is smooth at $z_0$.

-If $Z$ is the affine cone over a smooth projective variety $V \subset \mathbb{P}^{N-1}$ with positive deffect (or degenerate dual) (see \cite{Ein86} and \cite{Ein85} for examples and classifications), then $Z$ is dc at the vertex of the cone.
+If $Z$ is the affine cone over a smooth projective variety $V \subset \mathbb{P}^{N-1}$ with positive defect (or degenerate dual) (see \cite{Ein86} and \cite{Ein85} for examples and classifications), then $Z$ is dc at the vertex of the cone.
 To see this it's enough to show that the fiber of the conormal of $Z$ over the vertex is equal set-theoretically to the dual of the base (not requiring $V$ to be smooth).
 An easy computation shows that $H$ is a tangent hyperplane at a point $v$ in $V_{\mathrm{sm}}$ if and only if $H$ is tangent to each point of $Z$ lying on the line $0v$ and different from the origin.
-If $z_1, z_2, \ldots$ are points from $Z$ converging to the origin in $\mathbb{C}^{N+1}$, and $H_1, H_2, \ldots$ are the corresponding tangent hyperplanes, then $H_i$ are tangent hyperplanes at points of $V$, and thus their limit belongs to the dual of $V$.
+If $z_1, z_2, \ldots$ are points from $Z$ converging to the origin in $\mathbb{C}^{N}$ (the vertex of the cone), and $H_1, H_2, \ldots$ are the corresponding tangent hyperplanes, then the $H_i$s are tangent hyperplanes at points of $V$, and thus their limit belongs to the dual of $V$.
 Conversely, if $H$ is in the dual of $V$, say $H$ is a limit of tangent hyperplanes $H_1, H_2, \ldots$ at smooth points $v_1,v_2, \ldots$ then $H$ is a limit of tangent hyperplanes at any sequence of points from the lines $0v_{1},0v_2,\ldots$, and it belongs to the fiber $C(Z)$ over the origin.

-It can be shown that many of the examples of rigid singularities considered by Schlessinger \cite{Sch} like fans (eg.\ two planes meeting at a point in $\mathbb{C}^4$), quotient singularities of dimension at least $2$, etc.\ are dc.} \end{example}
+It can be shown that many of the examples of rigid singularities considered by Schlessinger \cite{Sch} like fans (eg.\ two planes meeting at a point in $\mathbb{C}^4$), quotient singularities of dimension at least $2$, etc.\ are dc.
+In \cite{Ran19c} it is shown that if $Z \subset \mathbb{C}^N$ is normal with $\codim (c^{-1}z_0,C(Z)) =\dim Z$, then $Z$ is smooth at $z_0$.
+In particular, dc normal surfaces are smooth.} \end{example}